 Instant Pot (pressure cooking) is a quick and easy way of preparing meals.
 Mastering it can be a little tricky, though.
 So, I’m sharing my top 10 tips and hacks to keep your Instant Pot looking like new and make it easier to use.

-Top Tips and Hacks
+My Instant Pot Tips and Hacks

 These tips are designed to keep your Instant Pot or pressure cooker performing and looking like new: